 - It also delays your body’s awareness that you are dependent on a benzodiazepine, preventing you from recognizing that the benzodiazepines aren’t working.
 By the time patients realize it, which will happen because that combination always stops working, they are addicted to two drugs that they now need to taper off of.

 If you have been taking Trazodone to help with symptoms of other medications, there is a better way to find relief.
 If you have become dependent on multiple medications and want to taper off in a way that is effective and comfortable, you can.
 With the help of medical professionals, such as at Point of Return, you can achieve lasting success in Trazodone withdrawal and other medication withdrawal.

-Our benzodiazepine withdrawal treatment helps users fully taper off whatever they’re on by partnering with their doctor and our experts to create a program that can bring them lasting results.
+Our benzodiazepine withdrawal treatment helps patients to taper off their addictive medications by partnering with their doctor and our skilled experts to create a program that can bring lasting results.
 Call us at 866-605-2333 or contact us to learn more about how we can assist you in your withdrawal journey.

 *While great care has been taken in organizing and presenting the material throughout this website, please note that it is provided for informational purposes only and should not be taken as Medical Advice.

 *The statements on this website have not been evaluated by the Food and Drug Administration (FDA).
 The products and labels mentioned / sold are not intended to diagnose, treat, cure, or prevent any disease or illness.